datateles/sql_global_port_activity_analysis/README.md

 GROUP BY year, month
 ORDER BY year, month;

--- Daily trends for a specific country (edit as needed) SELECT
+-- Daily trends for a specific country (editable as needed) SELECT
     date, SUM(import) AS daily_import, SUM(export) AS daily_export
 FROM global_port_activity